 And an engineer needs to do two sets of calculations, because the inward stringer — the inside part of the staircase upon which the steps (or “treads”) themselves are mounted — has a tighter arc than the outer stringer.
 Think of a slowly spinning bicycle wheel and how the inner hub and outer tire are parallel, yet require different amounts of material and a different arc to complete a rotation because of the distance being traveled.

-While it does indeed take an experienced engineer to design a certified industrial spiral staircase, OSHA has a number of rules that every project manager or purchasing agent should be aware of and that are simple enough to verify.
+While it does indeed take an experienced engineer to design a certified industrial spiral staircase, OSHA has a number of spiral staircase code requirements that every project manager or purchasing agent should be aware of and that are simple enough to verify.

 For normal use, an industrial spiral staircase needs its steps to be at least 11 inches wide from the tread center to the outside, and must be 6 inches deep at the midpoint — remember, as the staircase is spiraling, the steps themselves are shaped like a slice of pizza, with the tip pointing toward the center while the “crust” is on the outside; the inner part of the step will be too narrow for ordinary use (thus the spec is measured from the middle, which is the practical edge of the step).